hillmanov/gulp-manifest/README.md

 └── index.html
 ```

-Say use `gulp.src`  (you could use file globbing, but for simplicity's sake, will use separate paths) as following,
+Say you wrote your `gulp.src`  (you could use file globbing, but for simplicity's sake, will use separate paths) as following,

 ```
 gulp.src([